dmarzzz/specs/specs/experimental/proposals.md

 In this approach the op-node on the proposer side requests the block from op-node on the builder.
 Similar to the previous approach, there will be a failsafe mechanism of requesting both the local and builder block.

-However the builder's op-node will return the payload to the proposer by requesting the block from its execution engine via the `engine_getPayload` method.
+However the builder's op-node will return the payload to the proposer by requesting the block from the builder op-geth via the `engine_getPayload` method.

 ### Block Building

-In this approach, block building is triggered by enabling block payload attributes in the `engine_forkchoiceUpdated` call.
-Payload attributes are populated in this call when sequencer mode is enabled on the builder's op-node.
-Additional config will be needed in op-node to prevent the builder block to be propagated via p2p.
+Block building is triggered by enabling block payload attributes in the `engine_forkchoiceUpdated` call.
+Additional config will be needed in the builder op-node to prevent the builder block to be propagated via p2p on the `engine_getPayload` method.

 ![Op-node <> Op-node Interaction](op_node_op_node.png)

 **Advantages:**
-* No modifications to op-geth and minimal changes to op-node
+* No modifications to op-geth

 **Disadvantages:**
 * There will still be modifications needed for op-geth for any custom block building logic